nystrom/rivo/docs/design.md

 ## Modules and linking

-A module consists of a set of definitions and an expression.
+A module consists of a set of definitions and an initializer expression.
 A module can import from other modules.

 A program is a set of modules.
-The main module is given to the interpreter and the expression is evaluated.
+The main module is given to the interpreter and the initializer expression is evaluated.

 Modules are loaded lazily.
 When a module is first referenced, it is loaded and linked.
 At this point the module's expression is evaluated.
 Linking may extend open functions and types.
-This means that the behavior of existing functions may change.
+This means that the behavior of existing functions may change if they reference open definitions.

 > This is not a good thing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMTcxOTg1OCwtMjYzMjk1MCw0MTQwNj
+eyJoaXN0b3J5IjpbLTE3MTkxOTYzOTYsLTI2MzI5NTAsNDE0MD
-gxMTYsMzcwNDE3MTEwLDE2MzA3OTIxOTYsLTk3NzgwNDAwMiwx
+Y4MTE2LDM3MDQxNzExMCwxNjMwNzkyMTk2LC05Nzc4MDQwMDIs
-MTcwMTE1MTUsMTQyMjM5MjM5NCw4NDEzMjg1NzcsLTEwNDMwMj
+MTE3MDExNTE1LDE0MjIzOTIzOTQsODQxMzI4NTc3LC0xMDQzMD
-IwMjMsNjA0MzI4Mzc2LC0xOTMwNjM1NzA2LC0xMTg3NzczMTAw
+IyMDIzLDYwNDMyODM3NiwtMTkzMDYzNTcwNiwtMTE4Nzc3MzEw
-LDIwNjg0OTkzOTQsMTYwOTM0ODIzNSwtMjAyMjIyMjA5MCwtMT
+MCwyMDY4NDk5Mzk0LDE2MDkzNDgyMzUsLTIwMjIyMjIwOTAsLT
-kwNjIzMjI2MCw2Njg2OTI2MjUsMTI2NjMyMjM2MCwxNzE0NTEz
+E5MDYyMzIyNjAsNjY4NjkyNjI1LDEyNjYzMjIzNjAsMTcxNDUx
-MjU5XX0=
+MzI1OV19
 -->